scandum/quadsort/README.md

 Run detection, as the name implies, comes with a detection cost.
 Thanks to the laws of probability a quad swap can cheat however.
-The chance of 4 pairs of elements being in reverse order is 1 in 24.
-So when sorting random data we'll only make a wasteful run check in 4.16% of cases, which in turn would result in 0.81 branch mispredictions on average.
+The chance of 4 separate pairs of elements being in reverse order is 1 in 16.
+So there's a 6.25% chance quadsort makes a wasteful run check.

 What about run detection for in-order data?
 While we're turning **n log n** moves into **n** moves with reverse order run detection, we'd be